 Today's dental technology allows us to offer our patients the best precision and accuracy available for diagnosis and treatment for replacing missing teeth.
-At Dental Implant Center at Walnut Creek, we offer a unique experience that will seamlessly blend both professional care with the most updated technology.
+At the Dental Implant Center at Walnut Creek, we offer a unique experience that will seamlessly blend both professional care with the most updated technology.
 We work with a precision of artistry to restore your dental comfort and function, both authentically and affordably.

 Our team, including Dr. Keith and Dr. Gibbs, believe in staying abreast of the latest techniques and technology for the benefit of their patients.
 As prosthodontists, their specific training is in the design, manufacturing, and fitting of artificial dental replacements, including the tooth root implant system and adjoining dental crown.

 Your appointment begins with an initial evaluation and consultation.
 Planning your procedure is the portion that will lead to success.
 Using precise technology, we eliminate any space for error.

 Digital Impressions Through CT ScanThe plan beings with digital impressions.
 At our office we use the Iluma Cone Beam CT (CBCT) Scanner with an integrated Ilumavision 3D visualization software.
 Our 3D Imaging system takes CT Scans, which is a collaboration of multiple x-ray images that have been combined with the aid of a computer to generate cross-sectional views giving a three-dimensional image of the jawbone.
 This allow us to refine our diagnoses, identify vital nerve structures, and measure the bone quality and quantity available for implant placement.